-- Demonstrate growth in musicianship and artistry for excellence in music performance. - Demonstrate increased skills and knowledge for quality scholarship in music - 3.
-Develop expertise toward effective pedagogies and leadership in music. - Integrate performance skills, aesthetic understandings and academic work toward music's service as an instrument of peacemaking and the deepening of Christian faith. - Demonstrate preparedness for a vibrant career that includes using the musical arts for a positive contribution to society.
+- 1. Demonstrate growth in musicianship and artistry for excellence in music performance. - 2.
+Demonstrate increased skills and knowledge for quality scholarship in music. - 3.
+Develop expertise toward effective pedagogies and leadership in music. - Integrate performance skills, aesthetic understandings and academic work toward music's service as an instrument of peacemaking and the deepening of Christian faith. - 5.
+Demonstrate preparedness for a vibrant career that includes using the musical arts for a positive contribution to society.

+First year Goshen Core

+Music Theory

-Music Theory Applied music
+Applied music

 Survey of Music Literature

-Music Theory (if not taken in first year) Advanced Theory (if not in third year) Specialty Course (see previous list)
+Music Theory (if not taken in first year)

+Advanced Theory (if not in third year)

+Specialty Course (see previous list)